basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 AllowedIPs = 192.168.1.0/24
 Endpoint = <your public IP, or name>:51820
 ```
+* PrivateKey is the key generated by the Windows Wireguard app
-Address should hold the IP address that will be assigned to this end of the wg tunnel (and must be unique among all peers).
+* Address should hold the IP address that will be assigned to this end of the wg tunnel (and must be unique among all peers).
-The public key is the public key of the wg server on OpenWRT.
+* The public key is the public key of the wg server on OpenWRT.
-AllowedIPs holds the subnet we want to be able to access from this peer.
+* AllowedIPs holds the subnet we want to be able to access from this peer.
 In my case the subnet of the LAN behind my OpenWRT router.

-To activate the tunnel click `activate`.
-You should see that bytes are sent AND received.
-Otherwise click the `Log` tab to see what is going on.
+* Endpoint: the public IP address of your ISP router

-On the other side of the tunnel, on OpenWRT, select `Interfaces-Wireguard-peers` and a new peer:
+On the other side of the tunnel, on OpenWRT, select `Interfaces-Wireguard-peers` and add a new peer:
 * public key: the public key generated by the Windows Wireguard app
 * allowed IPs: 10.0.0.5/32 (the IP of the peer)
 * Routed allowed IPs: yes
 * Endpoint: `your pulic IP`

+To activate the tunnel click `activate` in the Window Wireguard app.
+You should see that bytes are sent AND received.
+Otherwise click the `Log` tab to see what is going on.